material-motion/material-motion/specifications/motion_family/direct_manipulation.md

 ### Pinchable

-Contract: scale x and y from the given gesture recognizer are multiplied to the target's `scale.x` and `scale.y`.
+Contract: scale amount from the given gesture recognizer are multiplied to the target's `scale.x` and `scale.y`.
 If no gesture recognizer is provided, then one is created.

     class Pinchable: Gesturable {
       var pinchGestureRecognizer?